shidi1985/academic-kickstart/content/post/2022-Patent-Modular-Load/index.md

 +++
-title = "One US patent on submodular load clustering using robust principal component analysis has been granted." date = 2022-02-10T00:00:00
+title = "One US patent on submodular load clustering using robust principal component analysis has been granted with patent no. 11,264,799." date = 2022-02-10T00:00:00

 # List format.